picture credits Andreas Heddergott / TUM

 Makrand A. Khanwale

-Assistant Professor of Computational Fluid Dynamics (starting May 2026),
+Assistant Professor of Computational Fluid Dynamics,

 Technische Universität München